open-cloud/open-cloud.github.io.old/1_user.md

 HyperCache (HPC) is a Content Distribution Nework (CDN).
 It uses a set of distributed caches to to accelerate the delivery of content on behalf of a content provider.
-Selecting the *HyperCache* tab in the left-hand navigation bar and then clicking the *Content Provider* menu option allows users to specify content they want delivered via the CDN.
-From the resulting page, users can add/remove origin servers that source content, register URLs that name content, and specify where content is (and is not) to be served.
+Selecting the *HyperCache* tab in the left-hand navigation bar reveals a menu of options that govern how content is to be delivered via the CDN.
+From the resulting pages, users can add/remove origin servers that source content, register URLs that name content, and specify where content is (and is not) to be served.

+* **Service Provider:** A CDN administrator.
+Each service provider manages (creates accounts for) a set of content providers.

+* **Content Provider:** The primary "tenant" of the CDN.
+All other parameters are controlled by a given content provider.
+Each content provider specifies a set of *Users* that are allowed to act on its behalf, and registers one or more *CDN Prefixes* that will name its content (see below).

+* **CDN Prefix:** The FQDN prefix of URLs that names content to be delivered via the CDN.
+Each CDN Prefix has a default *Origin Server* that HPC uses to acquire content (see below).

 * **Origin Server:** The URL of an origin server that sources content.

-* **CDN Prefix:** A FQDN used to name the content being served.
+  Each origin server is bound to one CDN Prefix, but one CDN Prefix can name content sourced at multiple origin servers.
+Typically, a particular origin server is directly or indirectly identified in the URL, but there is an explicitly specified default origin server that HPC uses when this is not the case.
+The content provider also specifies the *Protocol* used to download content from an origin server, and whether or not requests that cannot be handled by the CDN should be redirected to the origin server (typically, this setting is enabled).

+* **Site Map:** A file that specifies a policy for how requests are to be redirected.

-* **Access Map:** An uploaded file that specifies a policy for where content is and is not delivered.
+* **Access Map:** A file that specifies a policy for where content is and is not delivered.

 The format of the map files is defined elsewhere.